codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 ```

 ###Insertion Sort
-Algorithm: the idea behind the algorithm is to imaginarily devide the array into rwo parts: sorted and unsorted part.
+Again, imagine dividing the array into sorted and unsorted parts, and work through the elements.
 1. If it is the first element, it is regarded as sorted.
 2. Select the next element in the array.
 3. Compare the selected element with all elements in the sorted sub-array.
 4. Shift all the elements in the sorted sub-array that are greater than the value to be inserted.
 5. Insert the element.
-6. Repeat steps 2-5 until the whole array is sorted..
+6. Repeat steps 2-5 until the whole array is sorted.

 Figure 4. explains the insertion sort algorithm: